mlowery/git-push-devstack/README.md

 While there is a commit necessary per push, you get built-in push history by doing so (use interactive rebase to squash commits before submitting to Gerrit).
 And if you hate commit proliferation, use `--amend` every time.

+## Requirements

+gpd requires only bash and git.

+## Installation

+On both the VM and the laptop, the installation is just cloning this repository and possibly adding the `bin` directory to your `PATH`.

 ## Who's It For